BayesFlare/Flake/README.txt

        Shall random noise be injected?
        1 - Yes
        Any other number - no
+       *If field not in json file, yes will be run by default

 ObsLen- Observation Length
 	The time over which the flare(s) are observed Measured in lots of 1 hour.
+	*If field not in json file, variable will be randomly generated